errael/astrology-castro/README.md

 ###     Statement summary
 These are the basic statements
-- `layout` directives constrain and restict automatic allocation.
-The three regions are memory/macro/switch.
-Optional and, if present, must be before anything else.
+- `layout` directives constrain automatic allocation.
+The three regions are memory/macro/switch. `layout` is optional and, if present, must be before anything else.
 - `var` declarations and initialization.
 - `macro` definitions result in `~M` `Astrolog`commands.
 - `switch` definitions result in `-M0` `Astrolog` commands.